 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 3B: Unduplicated Students' Parent Input as measured by parent surveys.
-2020-2021 Survey 93% of stakeholders feel valued as important partners in the district based on LCAP Surveys and participation in DAC, SSC, DELAC and include unduplicated and student with disabilities parents 2021-2022 Survey 92% of stakeholders feel valued as important partners in the district based on LCAP surveys and participation in DAC, SSC, DELAC and include parents of unduplicated students and students with disabilities.
-95% of stakeholders feel valued as important partners in the district based on LCAP surveys and participation in DAC, SSC, DELAC and include parents of students with disabilities and unduplicated students.
+2020-2021 Survey 93% of educational partners feel valued as important partners in the district based on LCAP Surveys and participation in DAC, SSC, DELAC and include unduplicated and student with disabilities parents 2021-2022 Survey 92% of educational partners feel valued as important partners in the district based on LCAP surveys and participation in DAC, SSC, DELAC and include parents of unduplicated students and students with disabilities.
+2022-2023 96% of educational partners feel valued as important partners in the district based on LCAP surveys and participation in DAC, SSC, DELAC and include parents of unduplicated students and students with disabilities.
+97% of educational partners feel valued as important partners in the district based on LCAP surveys and participation in DAC, SSC, DELAC and include parents of students with disabilities and unduplicated students.
 3C: Exceptional Needs Parent Input as measured by parent surveys.
-2020-2021 Survey 93% of stakeholders feel valued as important partners in the district based on LCAP Surveys and participation in DAC, SSC, DELAC and include unduplicated and student with disabilities parents 2021-2022 Survey 92% of stakeholders feel valued as important partners in the district based on LCAP surveys and participation in DAC, SSC, DELAC and include parents of unduplicated students and students with disabilities.
-95% of stakeholders feel valued as important partners in the district based on LCAP surveys and participation in DAC, SSC, DELAC and include parents of unduplicated student groups and students with disabilities.
+2020-2021 Survey 93% of educational partners feel valued as important partners in the district based on LCAP Surveys and participation in DAC, SSC, DELAC and include unduplicated and student with disabilities parents 2021-2022 Survey 92% of educational partners feel valued as important partners in the district based on LCAP surveys and participation in DAC, SSC, DELAC and include parents of unduplicated students and students with disabilities.
+2022-2023 96% of educational partners feel valued as important partners in the district based on LCAP surveys and participation in DAC, SSC, DELAC and include parents of unduplicated students and students with disabilities.
+97% of educational partners feel valued as important partners in the district based on LCAP surveys and participation in DAC, SSC, DELAC and include parents of unduplicated student groups and students with disabilities.
 5A: Attendance Rate as measured by Student Information System (SIS).
-2020-2021 96% based on P2 Report 2021-2022 95% based on P2 report 97% based on P2 report
+2020-2021 96% based on P2 Report 2021-2022 95% based on P2 report 2022-2023 94.09% 97% based on P2 report

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 5B: Chronic Absenteeism Rate as measured by Student Information System (SIS).
-2020-2021 9% based on P2 Report 2021-2022 9% based on P2 report 3% based on P2 report 5C: Middle School Drop Out Rate as measured by CALPADs.
-2020-2021 0% 2021-2022 0% 0% 5D: High School Drop Out Rate- N/A N/A High School Only N/A High School Only N/A High School Only 5E: High School Graduation Rate- N/A N/A High School Only N/A High School Only N/A High School Only 6A: Suspension Rate as measured by Student Information System (SIS).
-2020-2021 <1% 2021-2022 <1% <1% 6B: Expulsion Rate as measured by Student Information System (SIS).
-2021-2022 0% <1% 6C: School Safety as measured by local climate survey.
+2020-2021 9% based on P2 Report 2021-2022 9% based on P2 report 2022-2023 20% 3% based on P2 report 5C: Middle School Drop Out Rate as measured by CALPADs.
+2020-2021 0% 2021-2022 0% 2022-2023 0% 0% 5D: High School Drop Out Rate- N/A N/A High School Only N/A High School Only N/A High School Only N/A High School Only 5E: High School Graduation Rate- N/A N/A High School Only N/A High School Only N/A High School Only N/A High School Only 6A: Suspension Rate as measured by Student Information System (SIS).
+2020-2021 <1% 2021-2022 <1% 2022-2023 <1% <1% 6B: Expulsion Rate as measured by Student Information System (SIS).
+2020-2021 0% 2021-2022 0% 2022-2023 0% <1% 6C: School Safety as measured by local climate survey.
 2020-2021 Survey 93% of stakeholders feel schools are providing a safe and welcoming environment based on the LCAP Surveys.
 2021-2022 Survey 92% of stakeholders feel schools are providing a safe and welcoming environment based on the LCAP surveys.
-95% of stakeholders feel schools are providing a safe and welcoming environment based on the LCAP surveys.
+2022-2023 93% of educational partners feel schools are providing a safe and welcoming environment based on the LCAP surveys.
+95% of educational partners feel schools are providing a safe and welcoming environment based on the LCAP surveys.